joshuagrisham/samsung-galaxybook-extras/README.md

 - The "Keyboard backlight brightness" key (Fn+F9) is a multi-level toggle key which does not work in the same way as the standard on/off toggle or up+down keys which are typically available.
 This key is actually handled by the `samsung-galaxybook` platform driver, so this systemd mapping just causes the keyboard key to be ignored.
 - The "Blocking Recording mode" key (Fn+F10) is also handled by the `samsung-galaxybook` platform driver, so it will also be ignored.
 - The "Fn Lock" key (Fn+F12) generates two different events: one when it is turned "on", and a different one when it is turned "off".
 These are handled by the firmware so this systemd mapping just causes them to be ignored.
-- If you have set a `battery_saver_percent`, when the battery charge reaches the desired percentage and stops then an input event is automatically generated to the standard keyboard device.
+- If you have set a `charge_control_end_threshold`, when the battery charge reaches the desired percentage and stops then an input event is automatically generated to the standard keyboard device.
 This event I have mapped to `battery` so that it will display standard noitifcations but can also be mapped to a custom keyboard shortcut.
 - The "Performance mode" key (Fn+F11) comes as an ACPI notification and is handled by the `samsung-galaxybook` platform driver.

 You can install this mapping file as follows: